| A marine side scan imaging system produced a sonar

 floor (see the scale), but leaves out the blank area directly

+below the ship.
 The light grey image area with no features, seen below the

 blank strip, shows the flat ocean bottom.
 Above the strip,